-The Center for Global Nonkilling (CGNK) was founded by Glenn Paige (1929-2017), political science Professor and author of the book "Nonkilling Political Science", translated in numerous languages1.
-The book is available in Malaya2.
+The Center for Global Nonkilling (CGNK) was founded by Glenn Paige (1929-2017), political science Professor and author of the book "Nonkilling Political Science", translated in numerous languages.
 The Center is a worldwide congregation of persons, scholars and others, working at creating societies that do not kill.
-Valuing life in all its worthwhile dimensions is a necessary mission; please join the Center for Global Nonkilling in celebrating, enhancing and protecting life3.
+Valuing life in all its worthwhile dimensions is a necessary mission; please join the Center for Global Nonkilling in celebrating, enhancing and protecting life.
 The Center has ECOSOC special consultative status since 2014.
-At each session of the UPR, CGNK makes usually one as comprehensive as possible submission and a few shorter ones focusing on specific issues4.
+At each session of the UPR, CGNK makes usually one as comprehensive as possible submission and a few shorter ones focusing on specific issues.
 This is a short submission, focusing mainly on international legal aspects of the right to life.